Andresas106/Andresas106/README.md

 ## About Me
 <p align="center">
-🎓 I'm a soon-to-be Multimedia graduate from Spain (Barcelona UPC), passionate about building creative and functional digital experiences.
+🎓 I'm a Multimedia graduate from Spain (Barcelona UPC), passionate about building creative and functional digital experiences.
 Over the past four years, I've explored a wide range of fields — from backend and mobile development, to game modding, creative coding, and even integrating AI into real-world applications.
 </p>
 <br>